 Social protection comprises all public or private intervention with the purpose to relieve the burden for households and individuals in case of illness, old age and other risks.
-The list over risks or needs covered by this statistic is per convention the following: illnes/health, invalidity, old age, survivors, families, unemployment, housing and social exlusion.
+The list over risks or needs covered by this statistic is per convention the following: Sickness/Health care, Disability, Old age, Survivors, Familie/Children, Unemployment, Housing and Social exclusion not elsewhere classified.